mapbox/watchbot-progress/readme.md

 # watchbot-progress

-`watchbot-progress` is a CLI command that is available to use on a reduce-enabled stack.
-This is one mechanism by which you can report progress to Watchbot as part of the above messaging flow.
+`watchbot-progress` a series of tracking tools available on reduce-enabled Watchbot stacks to track the progress of distributed map-reduce operations.
 See the included `examples.md` for some basic worker recipes.

-Install watchbot-progress globally as part of your worker's Dockerfile to gain access to the CLI command on your workers at runtime:
+### Installation

 ```
-RUN npm install -g watchbot-progress
+npm install watchbot-progress
 ```

+### Using the CLI command

+A CLI command is available to report progress to Watchbot.
+This command is accessible on Watchbot stacks.

 ```
 $ watchbot-progress --help